Family Law & Divorce Law Firm

 Divorce and Alternative Dispute Resolution

-At Liebenhaut Law, our goal is to wrap up our clients’ marriages, quickly, creatively, and as privately as possible.
-For this reason, we recommend alternative dispute resolution (such as mediation) to many of our clients.
+At Liebenhaut Hesser, our goal is to wrap up our clients’ marriages, quickly, creatively, and as privately as possible.
+For this reason, we recommend attending alternative dispute resolution (such as mediation) towards the beginning of the case to many of our clients.
 During mediation, you, your spouse, and your divorce lawyer will discuss the terms of your divorce with guidance from a trained, neutral expert.

-While mediation isn’t for everyone — especially if domestic violence was involved in your relationship — it can help reduce the time and expense of a divorce.
-Moreover, if you can come to an agreement with your spouse, you can avoid a public divorce hearing.
+While mediation isn’t for everyone, it is mandatory in all Florida divorce cases; unless the parties come to an agreement before attending it.
+It is often a great tool because it can help reduce the time and expense of a divorce.
+Moreover, if you can come to an agreement with your spouse at mediation, you can avoid a public divorce hearing.
 Contact a divorce lawyer at our office to learn more about alternative dispute resolution and how it could help you streamline your divorce.

-Midway between mediation and litigation divorce is something known as collaborative divorce.
+A midway option between mediated and litigated divorce is something known as collaborative divorce.
 Collaborative divorce is still an adversarial process, and each spouse has a divorce lawyer who advocates on their behalf, but each party signs a written contract to proceed in good faith and attempt to come to an amicable resolution for all parties.

 If you’re not comfortable with mediation, but don’t want to go through the adversarial process of litigation, collaborative divorce may be the right choice for you.
 A divorce lawyer can help you weigh your options and then determine what your best course of action is.